-4. London, UK
+5. London, UK

-Across London you can find other places to enjoy the festivities, such as along Southbank near the London Eye, at Somerset house where they have Ice skating, and at Leicester Square where you’ll find rides and other festivities.
+Across London you can find other places to enjoy the festivities, such as along Southbank near the London Eye, at Somerset House where they have Ice skating, and at Leicester Square where you’ll find rides and other festivities.
 There are also lots of festive lights to enjoy in London such as along major streets including Oxford Street and Regent Street and other spots around the city.

-5. Salzburg, Austria
+7. Salzburg, Austria

-6. Bratislava, Slovakia
+9. Bratislava, Slovakia

 At Hlavné Námestie at the centre of Bratislava’s Old Town is the main Christmas market.
 Here you can wander around the various stalls or gather at the tables and enjoy the tasty food on offer.
 For those wanting a view such as below, head up the Old Town Hall Tower.
-At Hviezdoslavovo námestie is another market where you’ll find an Ice Skating rink and more stalls offering food, gifts and festive atmosphere.
+At Hviezdoslavovo námestie is another market where you’ll find an Ice Skating rink and more stalls offering food, gifts and a festive atmosphere.

 Visit visitbratislava.com for more information on Bratislava.

-7. Dresden, Germany
+10. Dresden, Germany

-For a huge Christmas Market head to Dresden, where you’ll find this one located on Altmarkt, one of the cities oldest squares.
+For a huge Christmas Market head to Dresden, where you’ll find this one located on Altmarkt, one of the city’s oldest squares.
 Enjoy some traditional punch, German sausage or other tasty snacks before exploring the many market stalls.
 For the kids there is a Ferris wheel and carousel, and if you wanted to get some high views of the market climb up Kreuzkirche.
-Also close by is Frauenkirche, which is one of the cities most famous churches and where you’ll find lots more stalls, decorations and joyful ambience.
+Also close by is Frauenkirche, which is one of the cities most famous churches and where you’ll find lots more stalls, decorations and a joyful ambience.

-8. Tallinn, Estonia
+12. Tallinn, Estonia

 Tallinn in Estonia is magical at Christmas with cobbled streets, medieval architecture and beautiful stalls and decorations.
 When visiting around Christmas you may even get snow.
 Definitely a top city to visit for this Christmas.